EarlyEdition/Lifish-HalfKP/README.md

 # Lifish+HalfKP

-Lifish+HalfKP is a Light chess engine based on StockFish and the evaluation based on [efficiently updateable neural networks](https://github.com/EarlyEdition/HalfKP).
+Lifish is a light chess engine based on Stockfish and the evaluation based on [efficiently updateable neural networks](https://github.com/EarlyEdition/HalfKP).

 List of removed features in Lifish:

 * Syzygy

 * Skill Level

+* Contempt

 * ...